Deploy Secure App Connector V2 on Docker for TCP Applications

 - Only one container per host is supported.

 NOTE: Make sure to allow the following domains and HTTP(S) ports when using a firewall.
-For more details, see Secure App Connector V2 Prerequisites and Firewall settings For Private Applications
+For more details, see Secure App Connector V2 Prerequisites and Firewall settings for Private Applications

 -

-Login to the host, copy the downloaded config file, and rename the file to
+Log in to the host, copy the downloaded config file, and rename the file to

 connector.conf